bowtoes/brrtools/readme.md

 [Contents](#contents)
 There are many settings/variables that can be edited/set to customize build settings.
 They are all listed with their default values in `config.mk`.

+The environment variables `DEBUG` and `MEMCHECK` can be set before compilation to change the compilation commands respectively.
+  * `DEBUG` enables compiling with debugging symbols, and does little-to-no optimization.
+  * `MEMCHECK` changes the options changed by `DEBUG` to make them `valgrind`-compatible.

 ## Usage
 [Contents](#contents)